lessw2020/cuSZp2/README.md

 - **What is GPU lossy compressor?**
   - GPU lossy compressor indicates the compression and decompression computations are executed in GPU.
 Why?
 Because GPU can do this much faster.
 - **Why we propose GSZ and how to evaluate it?**
-  - Existing GPU compressor is slow, so we propose an extremely fast GPU compressor - GSZ. <u>As a result, the main contribution of GSZ is its throughput (GB/s)</u>, which can be understood as data processing speed.
-But the improved speed cannot be sacrifised from other metrics like compression ratio, <u>so another important metric is compression ratio, computed by</u> $OriDataSize/CmpDataSize$.
+  - Existing GPU compressor is slow, so we propose an extremely fast GPU compressor - GSZ. **As a result, the main contribution of GSZ is its throughput (GB/s)**, which can be understood as data processing speed.
+But the improved speed cannot be sacrifised from other metrics like compression ratio, **so another important metric is compression ratio, computed by** $OriDataSize/CmpDataSize$.

 ## Dataset Download and Information
 Before configuration, this section explains where can we get the evaluated HPC dataset (i.e. input of GSZ compressor) in paper and how to use them.